Updated: May 31

 At the same time, a real shockwave device is not advertised or used as a “therapeutic massager”.
 Real shockwave devices produce acoustic sound waves that penetrate in the penile tissue causing a cavitation effect to induce neoangiogenesis.
 It appears the seller of this listing most likely copied other listings and stuffed as many keywords to sell their listing over others.

-What makes this listing even better (sarcasm) is that in the video section on how to use the device, there are no videos, instructions, or a manual for treating ED.
+What makes this listing even better (sarcasm) is that in the video section on how to use the device, there are no videos, instructions, or a manual for using it.
 At the same time, if you look at the device and how it works, it shows a percussion strike, which is not how Li-ESWT devices work.

 Take a look at one of the questions about this device: “I would like to see a manual before buying, is it possible?”.
 If you scroll down and see the section that has “questions”, you’ll see this being asked multiple times, especially a manual for ED that the seller doesn’t even disclose or respond to.
 Here's a screenshot of this: